torvalds/linux/Documentation/arch/s390/monreader.rst

 This defines two blocks of storage, the first is 140MB in size an begins at address 0MB, the second is 200MB in size and begins at address 200MB, resulting in a total storage of 340MB.
-Note that the first block should always start at 0 and be at least 64MB in size.
+Analte that the first block should always start at 0 and be at least 64MB in size.

 2nd option: